 Visit Your Dentist Regularly

 Finally, everyone should visit the dentist twice a year – whether or not they wear dentures.
 Your dentist will make sure that your dentures continue to fit well and that none of the teeth are chipped or broken.
-Regular visits are also important for your overall oral health, so do your best to never miss an appointment!
+Regular visits are also important for your overall oral health, so do your best never to miss an appointment!

-If you want to learn more, or even if you simply need a dental check-up, call our office in Steger today!
+If you want to learn more, or even if you need a dental check-up, call our office in Steger today!